 Air force, medical school and war zone deployment

-Upon his return from his New Zealand stint, Baker joined the United States Air Force and later returned to medical school and graduated with a doctor of medicine in 2001.
+Upon his return from the New Zealand stint, Baker joined the United States Air Force and later returned to medical school and graduated with a doctor of medicine in 2001.
 He then completed 5 years of the orthopedic surgical residency program at the University of Texas and became an orthopedic surgeon.

 Baker worked in the Air Force for a number of years as a trauma surgeon and also spent 6 months in Afghanistan.
 After retiring from the Air Force, he joined a private practice and led a busy and successful orthopedic group.